jeanmidevacc/jeanmidevacc.github.io/_posts/2018-01-28-Londonsmartmeter.md

 layout: post
 comments: true
 published: true
-title: Smart meters in London (Part1) - Description and first insights
+title: Energy in the UK - Analysis of smart meter data in London
 subtitle: Description of the data and first insights on the electrical consumption
 header-img: img/header_img/london_image.jpg
 ---